ShashaAde/Domain-Network-Project/README.md

   Set up a user account for Ubuntu.
     - The installation proccess completed and I was sent to the start up log-in interface.

-## Configuring Windows Server 2019 to a domain
+## Configuring Windows Server 2019 to a Domain
   ### Careating an Active Directory domain
   ![Screenshot 2024-11-23 203245](https://github.com/user-attachments/assets/45fe1317-d947-4a8d-b4df-b8a1901ebf08)